There are four primary offences within the parameters of child pornography:

 You can expect to be released on conditions that severely limit your access to the internet and minors.
 We can ensure that these conditions are not overly broad, and that all reasonable exceptions are made in your case.

 Our lawyers often succeed at persuading the Crown Prosecutor in charge of bail to let our clients out of custody.
 Moreover, we will work to secure your release on conditions that are no more restrictive than necessary.
 If we can’t convince the Prosecutor, we can conduct a formal bail hearing and work to convince the Court.
-Even if you are ultimately detained, we can appeal that decision on very short notice through a bail review, which is conducted at the Supreme Court of British Columbia.
+Even if you are ultimately detained, we can appeal that decision on very short notice through a bail review, which is conducted at the Court of King’s Bench of Alberta.

-Where can I pay for bail for child pornography charges in Surrey?
+Where can I pay for bail for child pornography charges in Edmonton?

-If you or a loved one are charged with a child pornography offence in Surrey and granted bail, you may be required to provide a cash deposit to secure release.
-You can pay bail at any court registry (courthouse) in British Columbia.
-If you live in Victoria, you can pay bail there for someone detained in Surrey.
+If you or a loved one is charged with a child pornography offence in Edmonton and granted bail, you may be required to provide a cash deposit to secure release.
+The cash deposit can be paid at any bail hearing office (courthouse) in Alberta.
+If you live in Calgary, you can pay bail there for someone detained in Edmonton.

-How do I change my release conditions for child pornography charges in Surrey?
+How do I change my release conditions for child pornography charges in Edmonton?

 Release on bail with child pornography charges will almost always require a surety, cash, or a no-cash deposit.